Taiwan’s rep in US on Ukraine lessons – and deterring China

 What do you say to the China “hawks” in Congress whose rhetoric can elicit responses from Beijing that may be unhelpful to Taiwan?

-Well, I think across the board, as we engage with both the administration and Congress, I think there is an understanding that the source of threats or instability is generated by the Communist Party of China.
+Well, across the board, as we engage with both the administration and Congress, I think there is an understanding that the source of threats or instability is generated by the Communist Party of China.

-I think there’s an interest in deterring the potential for threat.
+There’s an interest in deterring the potential for threat.
 I don’t see anyone wanting conflict or advocating the need to provoke a conflict with China.
 Instead, I see a lot of discussion on the need to strengthen ourselves so that we would be in a position to defend against potential aggression.

 Taiwan produces more than 60% of the world’s semiconductors, or chips, and 90% of the most advanced chips.
 In the U.S., the CHIPS and Science Act of 2022 aims to boost the production of semiconductors domestically.
 What concerns has Taiwan expressed to the U.S. over this new law?